LaurinTim/OrionML/README.md

 ## Neural Networks

-There is a class for neural networks (OrionML.NeuralNetwork) that implements Linear (Dense) layers and Dropout layers (need to check if the dropout layers work correctly).
-Everything should work currently if only linear layers with linear activation functions are used.
+There is a class for neural networks (OrionML.NeuralNetwork) that implements Linear (Dense) layers and Dropout layers.
+All activations mentioned above can be chosen for the Linear layers.
+In addition, the following loss functions can be chosen:

+ * mean squared error
+ * mean average error
+ * mean bias error
+ * cross entropy (logistics)
+ * hinge
+ * squared hinge
+ * L1 (epsilon insentive)
+ * L2 (squared epsilon insentive)